W. Haydon Burns

-William Haydon Burns (March 17, 1912 – November 22, 1987) was an American politician.
-He was Mayor of Jacksonville, Florida from 1949 to 1965, and served as the 35th Governor of Florida from 1965 to 1967.
+William Haydon Burns (March 17, 1912 – November 22, 1987) was an American businessman, segregationist politician, and World War II veteran who served as the 35th Governor of Florida from 1965 to 1967.
+A member of the Democratic Party, he was Mayor of Jacksonville, Florida from 1949 to 1965.

+In October 1965, Burns was the first person to publicly announce the planned opening of Walt Disney World in Orlando, Florida, calling the new theme park "the greatest attraction in the history of Florida".

 Early life

-Born in Chicago, Illinois, Haydon Burns' family moved to Jacksonville in 1922, where he attended Andrew Jackson High School before going on to attend Babson College in Massachusetts.
+Burns was born in Chicago, Illinois.
+His family moved to Jacksonville in 1922, where he attended Andrew Jackson High School before going on to attend Babson College in Massachusetts.
 Before the outbreak of World War II he was an appliance salesman and a flight school operator.
 During the war, he joined the U.S. Navy and was posted as a technical officer in the office of the Secretary of the Navy.
 Following the war, he returned to Jacksonville and began a public relations and business consulting firm and worked selling appliances.